Pub Version Dart Package Docs License: MIT Build Status

 Mutex

 Mutex is used to ensure that only one task can perform a critical section of code at a time.
-Dart being single threaded, means it is less common to need a Mutex, but they are still useful e.g. reading and writing to data sources or transactions.
-Mutex uses a fifo model to prevent starvation.
+Mutex uses a fifo model to prevent starvation. e.g. Transactions -

 }